aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/rows-and-columns/autofit-rows-and-columns/_index.md

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-rows_cloumns-AutoFitRowsinaRangeofCells-AutoFitRowsinaRangeofCells.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-rows_cloumns-AutoFitRowsinaRangeofCells-AutoFitRowsinaRangeofCells.java" >}}
 #### **AutoFit Column - Simple**
 The easiest way to auto-size the width and height of a column is to call the [Worksheet](https://apireference.aspose.com/java/cells/com.aspose.cells/Worksheet) class' [autoFitColumn](https://apireference.aspose.com/java/cells/com.aspose.cells/worksheet#autoFitColumn\(int\)) method.
 The [autoFitColumn](https://apireference.aspose.com/java/cells/com.aspose.cells/worksheet#autoFitColumn\(int\)) method takes the column index (of the column about to be resized) as a parameter.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-rows_cloumns-AutoFitRowsandColumns-AutoFitRowsandColumns.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-rows_cloumns-AutoFitRowsandColumns-AutoFitRowsandColumns.java" >}}
 #### **AutoFit Column in a Range of Cells**
 A column is composed of many rows.
 It is possible to auto-fit a column based on the content in a range of cells in the column by calling an overloaded version of [autoFitColumn](https://apireference.aspose.com/java/cells/com.aspose.cells/worksheet#autoFitColumn\(int,%20int,%20int\)) method that takes the following parameters: